 Sometimes you change and tweak your WordPress website, but your content is not updating on the front-end.
 This might happen because your WordPress server is still displaying the cached version of your pages.

-Fortunately, clearing out your WordPress cache usually fixes this issue.
+Fortunately, clearing WordPress cache usually fixes this issue.
 When your website cache is empty, the caching system can store the updated data and display it to your visitors.

-The easiest way to clear cache in WordPress websites is by installing plugins.
-The following section will explain how to clear your cache using four popular WordPress caching plugins and show how to clear cache when your domain is pointed to Cloudflare.
+The easiest way to purge cache in WordPress websites is by installing plugins.
+The following section will explain how to clear cache using four popular WordPress caching plugins and show how to flush WordPress cache when your domain is pointed to Cloudflare.